 How much money can I make in a hydroponic greenhouse?

 So many different factors come into play when trying to answer this question.
 Your profitability is dependant on the greenhouse size, the crop that you grow, your market potential, marketing skills and your operating costs.
 CropKing will be happy to provide you with a basic Cash Flow Worksheet starting with our smallest commercial production unit (30'x128') to a larger 1/2 acre multi-bay gutter connect greenhouse.
 You may request it on our Response Form.
 For a more accurate answer to this question, you will need to have a full business plan.
-The "Business Plan on CD" may also be requested on the enclosed Response Form.
+The "Business Plan on CD" may also be requested on the enclosed Response Form along with other information to help our customers learn hydroponics for beginners.

 What crop do I start with?